percosis-labs/percosis/networks/genesis-validators.md

 ### Install Go

-Osmosis is built using Go and requires Go version 1.15+.
+Percosis is built using Go and requires Go version 1.15+.
 In this example, we will be installing Go on the above Ubuntu 20.04:

 ``` {.sh}